All 32 NFL Fanbases, Ranked by Obnoxiousness

 32. Jacksonville Jaguars

-The Jags' fanbase is to the NFL what the G-spot is to many men: they know it exists somewhere, but it’s so tiny and hard to find that after a while they just give up.
-They're the NFL's least obnoxious fans in large part because they BARELY exist.
+Jags fans are the NFL's least obnoxious fans in large part because they BARELY exist, despite a surprise run to the 2018 AFC Championship Game with none other than Blake Bortles running the show.
 And while you'd think a group of people who are Gator fans on Saturday would be completely intolerable, Jags supporters get all of their annoyingness out during college games; by Sunday, they're content to just come out and enjoy the nice weather, regardless of which former Florida college star is throwing INTs that week.
+Even when the team is good, some things never change.

 31. Carolina Panthers

 Three NFC title games and a Super Bowl in just 20 years?
 Congrats, you’re the Marlins of the NFL!
 Except people actually show up to your games.
 Usually.
 Considering how insufferable you should be having tasted success without paying any dues, you're surprisingly not that bad.
-Probably because the number of teal seats you see on television is directly proportional to the number of wins the Panthers have that season.
-So, while the crowd this year might look like a rowdy group of die-hards, it's early -- and there's NASCAR.
+Probably because the number of teal seats you see on television is directly proportional to the number of wins the Panthers have that season, and what kind of mood Cam Newton is in.

 30. Tennessee Titans

-You poor bastards almost won a championship your first season.
-But let's face it, those memories are as fleeting as Mike Munchak's tenure as head coach.
+You poor bastards almost won a championship your first season after moving from Houston.
+But let's face it, those memories are as fleeting as Mike Munchak's and Mike Mularkey's tenures as head coach -- it might be time to try someone with a name that doesn't scream "evil high school P.E. teacher."
 Now, your lone claim to fame is “selling out” your stadium by dumping thousands of tickets on StubHub.
 And because most of you also wear Creamsicle orange on Saturday, America kinda feels bad for you.
 But thank you for not taking your disappointment out on us.

 29. Tampa Bay Buccaneers